JMD-PyAreSquare/gtn/README.md

 ```
 in cmd.exe to get pyinstaller on your windows system.

-## Controlls 🕹️
+## Controls 🕹️
+- Enter your guess on what the number is in the textbox.
-Press 'reset the game.' to reset the game. (this will make the computer choose a different number)
+- Press 'reset the game.' to reset the game. (this will make the computer choose a different number)

-Press 'guess the number!' to submit your guess.
+- Press 'guess the number!' to submit your guess.
 Every time you press this with a integer in the textbox, the number of tires will increase by 1.

 ## Easter Eggs 🥚
 Wich are basically hidden features that are for debugging and may be implemented in future updates.